-The conversion and loss of desert habitat is a global biodiversity crisis requiring immediate intervention, including conservation of remaining undisturbed habitat and restoration of degraded desert (Hannah et al. 1995, Hoekstra et al. 2005, Kefi et al. 2007, Mouat et al. 2008, Bachelet et al. 2016, Westphal et al. 2016).
+I like a general topic sentence first without citations – Deserts are…?
+The conversion and loss of desert habitat is a global biodiversity crisis requiring immediate intervention including conservation of remaining undisturbed habitat and restoration of degraded desert (Hannah et al. 1995, Hoekstra et al. 2005, Kefi et al. 2007, Mouat et al. 2008, Bachelet et al. 2016, Westphal et al. 2016).
 Identifying the drivers of ecological health in desert communities will be a crucial component of such interventions.
-Shrubs are known to play important roles in the maintenance of diverse desert plant communities (Flores & Jurado 2003) and are predicted to play significant roles in the ecology of desert ectotherms (Sears et al 2016) and may be an important component for maintaining ectotherm populations in the face of climate change (Adolph 1990, Angilletta 2009, Kearney, Shine and Porter 2009, Sinervo et al 2010, Sears and Angilletta 2015, Sears et al 2016).
+Shrubs can maintain the diversity of desert plant communities (Flores & Jurado 2003) and are predicted to play significant roles in the ecology of desert ectotherms (Sears et al 2016).
+Shelter in the form of shrubs can also facilitate ectotherm populations in the face of climate change by providing refuges (Adolph 1990, Angilletta 2009, Kearney, Shine and Porter 2009, Sinervo et al 2010, Sears and Angilletta 2015, Sears et al 2016).
 Shrub restoration projects have been proposed and even initiated in at-risk deserts to benefit sensitive species (C. Fiehler, California Department of Fish and Wildlife, pers. comm; L. Peppel, Wildlands Conservancy, pers. comm., C. Hauser, California Natural Lands Management) even though the presumed benefits of shrub restoration to the specific ectotherms targeted for conservation are still subject to debate (Germano and Rathbun 2016).
-The applied question that we address here is: what benefits do shrubs provide to ectotherms of conservation interest, and how do we confirm and describe these potential benefits?
+The applied question that we address here is what benefits do shrubs provide to ectotherms of conservation interest but we do not test this – we do measure ‘benefits’ ie mechanisms – we measure only association patterns., and how do we confirm and describe these potential benefits? – we do not test this.
+We test the applied hypothesis here that shrubs are important to lizards through the relative frequency of association in the choices by the animals… etc. or something like that.

-Ecological interactions are important to the maintenance of desert ectotherms (Norbury 2001).
-Ecological facilitation theory, which seeks to identify benefits of one organisms to another, provides a roadmap for describing and predicting the interaction of shrubs with other organisms within their communities (Filazzola and Lortie 2014, Filazzola, Sotomayor & Lortie 2017).
+Topic sentence first.
+Ecological interactions are important to the maintenance of desert ectotherms (Norbury 2001) – just said that above..
+Ecological facilitation theory which seeks to identify benefits of one organism to another, provides a roadmap for describing and predicting the interaction of shrubs with other organisms within their communities clunky (Filazzola and Lortie 2014, Filazzolaet al. 2017).
 Using facilitation theory, Filazzola et al (2017a) extended the exploration of the beneficial interactions of desert shrubs to vertebrates by incorporating one species of lizard.
-However, their measures of association (feces detection, trap cameras) were correlative and ambiguous with respect to the proximate drivers of the shrub x lizard interaction.
+However, their measures of association (feces detection, trap cameras) were correlative and indirect measures of animal presence.
 Radio telemetry is a well-tested conservation tool that allows the longitudinal tracking of individual animals throughout their daily behavioral cycles and promotes the field observation of key behaviors (McGowan et al 2017).
-We therefore initiated a radio telemetry study to test and refine our understanding of the interaction of shrub with lizard, retaining a shrub-centric focus such that we were specifically asking whether shrub benefits lizard.
+We used radio telemetry study to test and refine our understanding of the interaction of shrub with lizard but also measure shrub-open and finer-scale environmental through classification of each relocation. conclusion sentence -….
+This is an innovation of shrub-animal facilitation studies and movement ecology studies because…?